SAP-archive/BUILD/Community Guidelines.md

 + <b>Take responsibility</b>: We can all make mistakes; when we do, we take responsibility for them.
 If someone has been harmed or offended, we listen carefully and respectfully, and work to right the wrong.

-We demand that you do the following, and do the same ourselves
+We <i<demand</i> that you do the following, and do the same ourselves:

+<b>Note</b> This is not an exhaustive list, but you get the idea.
+You will receive a warning from a community representative if you engage in any of these behaviors.
+If, after being warned, you continue, you will be banned.
+There are no exceptions to this rule.

 + Refrain from sexist, heterosexist, racist, or otherwise hateful remarks.
 Which are not tolerated under any circumstances.